Residence Hall PoliciesAnonymous (not verified) May 18, 2015

 The Dean of Students or the Dean’s designee, in consultation with the Director of Campus Safety and/or Director of Residence Life, may authorize a search of a student's premise if there is reasonable cause to believe that a violation of college policy is occurring or has occurred.

 Authorized personnel of Rhodes have the right to enter student rooms at any time for purposes of maintenance and repair, inspection of health and safety conditions, and investigation of violation of College regulations.
 Resident Assistants conduct routine checks of battery-powered room smoke detectors.
 At least once a semester a representative of the Residence Life Office and/or a representative of Physical Plant or Campus Safety will conduct safety, sanitation, and maintenance inspections.
+Rooms are expected to livable and in good sanitary conditions, they are not expected to be pristine.

-The College does not provide summer storage for students.
+The College does not provide storage for students.
 Please contact the Residence Life Office for recommendations for local off campus storage facilities.

 Rhodes permits twenty-four hour visitation if the Student first secures the verbal approval of his or her roommate(s) and/or suite-mate(s) before the arrival of any visitors.